MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 * Create default values for some parameters
 * Use persistent values for some parameters

-This article discusses various ways that you provide values to commands.
+This article discusses various ways to specify values in Azure CLI commands.

 [!INCLUDE [azure-cli-prepare-your-environment.md](includes/azure-cli-prepare-your-environment.md)]